Kristina01111000/WordPressTheme/README.md

-	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll -> highlight different sections then add to group to make group work -> figure out how to make color stretch across screen and not mess with side bar
+	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css -> figure out how to make pictures scroll -> change to scroll

 	To Do: